Pretz/improved-android-remote-stacktrace/README.md

 ExceptionHandler.register(this, new MyFancyExceptionSender(), isDebugEnabled);
 ```

+If you wish to implement your own StackInfoSender, see the [javadoc documentation](http://pretz.github.com/improved-android-remote-stacktrace/javadoc/index.html?com/nullwire/trace/StackInfoSender.html) for the interface.

 ## Server side installation

 If you would like to store your stack traces on your own server, you will have to register the exception handler like this: